-It is very important that you take your medicines after the IVF religiously and do not even miss a single dose.
+It is very important that you take your medicines after the IVF religiously and do not miss even a single dose.
 In some cases, missing even a single dose may cause a miscarriage.
 Get clear indications from your doctor about the administration of various medicines and their proper interval.

-7. Stay Away from Infections
+7. Stay Away From Infections

 Infections such as STDs, Toxoplasmosis, Listeria and other such infections may increase the chances of a miscarriage.
 Taking an MMR shot may help you fight with various infections.
 Talk to your doctor if you have not taken an MMR shot.